Summary

 Modern Usage:

-Politicians blame immigrants for economic problems, or companies fire one employee to avoid addressing systemic workplace issues.
+We see this when politicians blame immigrants for economic problems, or when companies fire one employee to avoid addressing systemic workplace issues.

 Guilt by association